-During the dyeing process, the natural cotton warp yarn is dipped into a number of indigo dye baths where it gradually turns to a deep blue colour.
-As indigo dye can’t be completely fixated onto the cotton fibres – the colour will bleed and fade as long as the denim is worn.
+During the dyeing process, the natural cotton warp yarn is dipped into a number of indigo dye baths where it gradually turns to a deep blue color.
+As indigo dye can’t be completely fixated onto the cotton fibers – the color will bleed and fade as long as the denim is worn.

-If you scarpe a cotton warp thread with the edge of a knife, the indigo dye has bled out revealing the white core.
+If you scrape a cotton warp thread with the edge of a knife, the indigo dye will bleed out and reveal the white core.
 The same principle applies when wearing a pair of dry jeans.